 Our Access Audits set out clear recommendations with priority ratings and costs, to enable you to plan and budget for necessary adjustive works.

-Unlike many of our competitors, we focus on reasonable adjustments, as is required by the Equality Act, thus avoiding unnecessary and costly measures, which we often see in Audits prepared by less experienced and unqualified auditors.
+Unlike many of our competitors, we focus on reasonable adjustments, as is required by the Equality Act 2010, thus avoiding unnecessary and costly measures, which we often see in Audits prepared by less experienced and unqualified auditors.

 The Disability Discrimination Act came into force in 1996 and made it illegal to discriminate against a disabled person for reasons related to his or her disability.
 This covered the fields of employment, service provision, transport and education.
 The DDA required employers, service providers and education providers to make reasonable adjustments to avoid discrimination.

-The Equality Act 2010 brought together all anti-discrimination legislation into one Act and covers disability, race, gender, religious, sex and age discrimination and supersedes the DDA, but the requirements remain much the same.
+The Equality Act 2010 brought together all anti-discrimination legislation into one Act and covers disability, race, gender, religion, sex and age discrimination and supersedes the DDA, but the requirements remain much the same.

 The Equality Act has different requirements depending on whether you are an employer, service provider or an educational establishment.
 The best way to establish these is to call one of our Access Consultants who will be happy to advise how the Act applies to you.

-Unlike other statutory law, there is no Local Authority or Government Officer who enforces the legislation.
+Unlike other statutory law, there is no Local Authority or Government Officer who enforces disabled access regulations.
 It is left to an individual to bring a civil action against an organisation where they feel aggrieved.

 Why do I need an Access Audit?

-An Access Audit helps you to understand your obligations under the Equality Act.
-It identifies barriers to access, sets out options for removing these barriers, assesses which option is the most reasonable and then makes a clear recommendation as to which option to implement, when to do it and how much it will cost.
+A Disability Access Audit helps you to understand your obligations under the Equality Act 2010.
+It identifies barriers to disabled access, sets out options for removing these barriers, assesses which option is the most reasonable and then makes a clear recommendation as to which option to implement, when to do it and how much it will cost.
 The Access Audit can form the basis of a plan of action to enable you to improve the accessibility of your building, environment or service over time.

 By having an Access Audit and then implementing its recommendations, you will be able to demonstrate that you have adopted a reasonable approach, which will help you to defend a complaint or action brought against you by a disabled person, but more importantly, you will be improving access for disabled people and, in all likelihood many other users.